Piton de la Fournaise: Eruptions

 Animated map of eruptions between 1972 and 2000.

 Most eruptions of Piton de la Fournaise are of the Hawaiian style: fluid basaltic lava flowing out with fire fountaining at the vent.
 Occasionally, phreatic eruptions (groundwater steam-generated eruptions) occur.
 Lava flows crossing the Grand Brûlé occasionally reach the sea.
 Piton de la Fournaise is one of the most active volcanoes in the world, with more than 150 recorded eruptions since the 17th century.

 Eruptions within the caldera pose little threat to the island population.
 The caldera is uninhabited, and little infrastructure exists there apart from the highway.
 While lava flows are generally confined to the caldera, some have been known to cross the N2 highway.
 Areas where the road was destroyed by an eruption were signposted after the road was rebuilt noting the year of eruption.
 In the early 2000s, the highway was destroyed one or more times a year.
 Each time, engineering services restored the road after the lava cooled off.
 Sections of the lava flow remained hot for months after an eruption, as evidenced by steam emanating from those areas in rainy weather.

 Eruptions outside of the caldera can pose serious hazards to the population, but are rare.
 Only six eruptions outside of the caldera have been recorded, most recently in 1986.
 The village of Piton-Sainte-Rose was evacuated in 1977 before it was inundated by a lava flow which destroyed several buildings.
 The lava flow crossed the highway and surrounded the local church, entered the front door, then stopped without destroying the building.
 The front entrance was later cleared out, and the church was brought back into service under the name of Notre-Dame des Laves ("Our Lady of the Lavas").

 The April 2007 eruption produced an estimated 3,000,000 m3 of lava per day.
 During that eruption, an incremental caldera collapse of Dolomieu occurred over a period of nine days.
 The collapse displaced 0.8 x 1.1 km of floor downward by 330 m, with a volume of 120 e6m3.
 The caldera collapse accompanied one of the largest eruptions of lava at the volcano in the past 100 years.

 An eruption began on 2 July 2023 at 8:30 a.m. local time.
+Another eruption began on 18 January 2026.